Legal aid providers: find out how the LAA sets quality assurance standards and make sure you qualify.

 Specialist Quality Mark

-- supply complex legal help
+- supplying complex legal help

-Family Mediation Quality Mark
+Withdrawal of the Family Mediation Quality Mark

 The Family Mediation Quality Mark has been withdrawn from 1 September 2018.